 "I feel like my life is lacking purpose," confessed sophomore psychology major Silvestre Morales to his professor, who in turn introduced the 21-year-old to Cayetano and Zobeida Fresco.

-The couple leads Campus Crusade for Christ on seven college campuses in Guatemala, including the national university, University of San Carlos in Guatemala City.
+The couple leads Cru on seven college campuses in Guatemala, including the national university, University of San Carlos in Guatemala City.

-"We have seen many, many people give their lives to Christ," says Zobeida, who has been working with students through Campus Crusade for 27 years.
+"We have seen many, many people give their lives to Christ," says Zobeida, who has been working with students through Cru for 27 years.

 With a population of 3.3 million, Guatemala City boasts the largest urban concentration in Central America.
 Here Cayetano and Zobeida bring the message of Jesus to college students.